Attaching or adding links to external files and images

 Text link

-To link to a webpage, an image, a video page, or another file, like a document, then all you need is its URL and use the rich-text Editor or the Markdown link format in Code view to insert the link to it in your desired text area.
-You can create links to anything on the web.
+To link to a webpage, an image, a video page, or another file, like a document, then all you need is its URL, and use the rich-text Editor or basic HTML in Code view to insert the link to the final destination in your desired text area.
+You may create links to anything on the web.
 Like articles, hosted video or audio, and social media pages.
-It is easiest to use the "link" icon from the Editor toolbar.
-If you are using Markdown in Code view, then here is an example:

 [My Link Text](https://www.example.com/my-page)